ClementNerma/NightOS/docs/specs/syscalls.md

 Errors:
 * `0x10`: the provided RC/SC identifier does not exist
 * `0x11`: the target process already terminated
-* `0x20`: the provided RC/SC identifier is part of a service IUC
+* `0x20`: the provided RC/SC identifier is part of a service PIPE

-Close an IUC properly.
+Close an PIPE properly.
 The RC and SC parts will be immediatly closed.
-The other process this IUC was shared with will receive the [`IUC_CLOSED`](signals.md#0x42-iuc_closed) signal.
+The other process this PIPE was shared with will receive the [`PIPE_CLOSED`](signals.md#0x42-pipe_closed) signal.
-If this syscall is not performed on an IUC before the process exits, the other process will receive the same signal with a specific argument to indicate the communication was brutally interrupted.
+If this syscall is not performed on an PIPE before the process exits, the other process will receive the same signal with a specific argument to indicate the communication was brutally interrupted.